Lakeshore Canadiens: History

 2018-2019 would be another successful season for the Canadiens, finishing with a regular season record of 28-7-2-3 good enough for 2nd place in the Stobbs Division.
-In the playoffs the Habs would eliminate the Wheatley Sharks in 4 games, in the semi Finals they would face a very good Dresden Kings team.
-The Canadiens would defeat the Kings in 6 games in a hard fought series setting up a rematch with the Essex 73's for a third straight season.
+In the playoffs the Habs would eliminate the Wheatley Sharks in 4 games, in the semi-finals they would face a very good Dresden Kings team.
+The Canadiens would defeat the Kings in 6 games in a hard-fought series setting up a rematch with the Essex 73's for a third straight season.
 The result would be the same as the previous season, the Canadiens once again defeating the 73's in 5 games in front of huge crowds at the Atlas Tube Centre to claim their 2nd straight Stobbs title and 15th League Championship in total.
 The Exeter Hawks would defeat the Canadiens in 7 games in the All Ontario playoffs.

-The 2019-2020 season would be one of the most successful seasons in Canadiens history as the Canadiens finished with a record of 36 wins and 4 losses.
-The Canadiens were headed to the Stobbs Finals after knocking the Essex 73's in the semi finals and set to face the Mooretown Flags however covid would shut down the remainder of the season and cancel the 2020-2021 season.
+The 2019–2020 season would be one of the most successful seasons in Canadiens history as the Canadiens finished with a record of 36 wins and 4 losses.
+The Canadiens were headed to the Stobbs Finals after knocking the Essex 73's in the semi-finals and set to face the Mooretown Flags however COVID would shut down the remainder of the season and cancel the 2020–2021 season.

-The Canadiens returned to the ice in 2021-2022 after a year off due to the covid.
+The Canadiens returned to the ice in 2021-2022 after a year off due to the COVID.
 Once again the Canadiens would finish in first place with a 28-2-2 record in the regular season.
 The Canadiens swept the Wallaceburg Thunderhawks in round one.
-In the semi finals the Canadiens were pushed to six hard fought games against the wheatley Sharks to set up a finals matchup with the Essex 73's.
-For the forth consecutive season the Canadiens got the best of the 73's and defeated them in six games.
+In the semi-finals the Canadiens were pushed to six hard fought games against the Wheatley Sharks to set up a finals matchup with the Essex 73's.
+For the fourth consecutive season the Canadiens got the best of the 73's and defeated them in six games.
 Trevor LaRue would score the league championship winning goal in Game 6 overtime as the Canadiens won their 16th league title.
 The Canadiens would move on to defeat the North Middlesex Stars in the Western Conference Finals in four close games.
 Next up was the Schmalz Cup tournament where the Canadiens would go 2 wins and 1 loss in the round robin to set up a semi finals matchup with the Grimsby Peach Kings.
-The Canadiens came away with a 5-0 victory to set up a showdown with the Clarington Eagles in the finals.
-In a instant classic Dylan Weston would score 41 seconds into overtime to give the Canadiens a 3-2 victory to become Schmalz Cup Champions for the 5th time in team history and the first time since 1995.
+The Canadiens came away with a 5–0 victory to set up a showdown with the Clarington Eagles in the finals.
+In an instant classic, Dylan Weston would score 41 seconds into overtime to give the Canadiens a 3–2 victory to become Schmalz Cup Champions for the 5th time in team history and the first time since 1995.